Nupentin Capsules is a brand of medicine containing the active ingredient gabapentin.

 Symptoms of an overdose may include you falling unconscious, feeling drowsy, weak, unsteady when walking, having double vision, slurred speech or diarrhoea.

 Things you must do

-Before starting any new medicine, tell your doctor or pharmacist that you are taking Nupentin/Nupentin Tabs.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Nupentin/Nupentin Tabs.

-Tell all the doctors, dentists and pharmacists who are treating you that you are taking Nupentin/Nupentin Tabs.
+Tell any other doctors, dentists, and pharmacists who treat you that you are taking Nupentin/Nupentin Tabs.